Kaizen86/Python-Discord-Bot/README.md

 	>list_meeps <mention>
 	Generates a Minecraft achievement with a random icon, with text based on the input.
 	>mca <text>
-	This command allow translation to and from Basic Shadow, which is a language invented by <@284415695050244106>.
+	This command allow translation to and from Basic Shadow, which is a language invented by Mxbert.
-	>translate <to/from> <English>
+	>translate <to/from> <input>
 	Generates an ASCII art of the input text.
 	>figlet <text>
 	Gets a Wikipedia page on a topic.
 If the topic name includes spaces, wrap it in quotation marks.
 	>wikipedia <topic>
-	Deletes a certain number of messages in the same channel that the command was sent.
-	>purge <number of messages>
-	Retrieves an SCP document from the SCP Wiki and posts it into the chat.
+	Retrieves an SCP document for any SCP.
-	>scp <id>
+	>scp <scp id>
 ```

 Image manipulation commands